VirtualPlanetaryLaboratory/vplanet/examples/README.rst

 **Atmospheres**
 ===============

 `AtmEscKepler-36 <AtMescKepler-36>`_: The loss of a hydrogen envelope due to stellar XUV flux.
-[AtmEsc, Stellar]
+[AtmEsc, STELLAR]

 `EarthClimate <EarthClimate>`_: Earth's climate through one year, as well as ice sheet growth and retreat on long timescales due to orbital and rotational forcings.
 [DistOrb, DistRot, POISE]

 `AbioticO2 <AbioticO2>`_: Production of abiotic oxygen on terrestrial worlds due to water photolyzation and hydrogen escape.
 [AtmEsc, Stellar]

 `VenusWaterLoss <VenusWaterLoss>`_: Water loss from Venus due to the Sun's XUV flux.
-[AtmEsc, Stellar]
+[AtmEsc, STELLAR]

 **Galactic Effects**
 ====================

 `GalaxyEffects <GalaxyEffects>`_: Evolution of a wide binary's orbit due to radial migration in the galaxy and perturbations from passing stars.
-[Galhabit]
+[GalHabit]

 **Interiors**
 =============